RIKEN-RCCS/lens3/doc/design.md

 Operations by an administrator is NOT mutexed.
 They include modifications on the user-list.

-### Adm/Mux systemd Services
+### Wui/Mux systemd Services

 All states of services are stored in Redis.  systemd services can be stoped/started.

-### Adm Processes
+### Wui Processes

-Adm is not designed as load-balanced.
-Adm may consist of some processes (started by Gunicorn), but they need to run on a single node in order to share the configuration directory of the "mc" command.
+Wui is not designed as load-balanced.
+Wui may consist of some processes (started by Gunicorn), but they need to run on a single node in order to share the configuration directory of the "mc" command.